OSeMOSYS/osemosys_global/docs/examples.md

 :::{caution}
 Emission, generation and capacity targets in OSeMOSYS Global are 'hard' constraints which means that once implemented they must be met.
-If this conflicts with other constraints in the model (e.g. generator build rates) this will lead to an infeasibility and the workflow will fail.
+If this conflicts with other constraints in the model (e.g. generator build rates), this will lead to an infeasibility and the workflow will fail.
 :::